Sehnsucht: In popular culture

 "Sehnsucht" is a poem by Friedrich Schiller that inspired composers like Franz Schubert and Siegfried Wagner.
 Goethe's "Nur wer die Sehnsucht kennt" was set to music by multiple composers, including Ludwig van Beethoven.

 Longing, specifically longing for some unknown joy, is a central idea in many of the books by C. S. Lewis, such as his autobiography Surprised by Joy (1955).

 Richard Strauss composed a setting of Detlev von Liliencron's poem "Sehnsucht" in 1896 (Opus 32, number 2).

 Sehnsucht appears in the title of two songs by Einstürzende Neubauten, Sehnsucht (1981), from Kollaps, and Sehnsucht - Zitternd (1985), from Halber Mensch.

 Sehnsucht (1997) is the title of the second album, and title track of that album, by the German metal band Rammstein.

+Sehnsucht (2005) is the title of a piano composition by Jack Gibbons, featured on his album Fantaisie.

 Sehnsucht (2009) is the title of an album by the German gothic metal band Lacrimosa.

 In 2011, the film director Badran Roy Badran treated the concept of Sehnsucht in his feature film A Play Entitled Sehnsucht.